Symplectic harmonicity and generalized coeffective cohomologies: Symplectic flexibility of closed manifolds

-Next we introduce the notions of generalized coeffective flexibility and filtered flexibility, as analogous notions of the concept of harmonic flexibility introduced and studied in \cite{IRTU1, Yan} and motivated by a question raised by Khesin and McDuff.
+In this section we focus on closed symplectic manifolds, for which we introduce a notion of flexibility for the generalized coeffective and filtered cohomologies, as analogous notions of the concept of harmonic flexibility introduced and studied in \cite{IRTU1, Yan} and motivated by a question raised by Khesin and McDuff.
+Furthermore, we study their relations with the harmonic flexibility.